frank-dspeed/esnext-cctalk/README.md

 ## Device Specification
 Bus 001 Device 006: ID 10c4:ea60 Silicon Labs CP210x UART Bridge
 {usbProductId: 60000, usbVendorId: 4292}

+if you use a usb adapter you need to use the cctalk/src/device-detection.js to get information.

 ```js
 const ExampleDeviceType = () => ({